 This unique exhibition highlights the diversity and evolving nature of identity and the Arab world, as well as the powerful contributions that film has made to global knowledge, opinions, attitudes and values.

 Arab Identities, images in film is accompanied by an illustrated publication.
 Part of our Voices and Conversations series this publication features essays and interviews by film historians, filmmakers, collectors and researchers.
-Available in Arabic and English in the NU-Q Bookstore.
+Available in Arabic and English in the Northwestern Qatar Bookstore and online.

 (127 pages, soft cover; 30 images, full color; QAR 100)